Stem cells for Autism

 The main purpose of stem cell therapy is to trigger brain development and help children develop the skills they need most, such as communication skills, self-care skills, learning and professional skills.

 Our Cryo stem cell center provides stem cell transplantation for autism.
 Stem cell transplantation have a positive impact on body organs and systems, first benefiting the patient’s brain.
-The brain of autistic patients is responsible for memory and concentration.
+The brain of autistic patient is responsible for memory and concentration.
 The areas with incomplete development and stem cell treatment can help restore hematopoietic function, improve cerebral blood flow, replace damaged neuron, and promote the formation of new blood vessels.

 Stem cell therapy is an effective and safe way to treat autism and can help children with autism and children with autism spectrum disorders to varying degrees.
 The sooner you start doing the treatment, the better.